Ward 14 Construction & Transit Updates

 Most of the remaining rehabilitation work is intentionally scheduled for the winter when the bridge lift is not operational to allow vehicles and pedestrians to cross.
 Learn more about the project.

-Subscribe to my weekly e-newsletter for the latest updates on the exciting and historic project in the Port Lands.
+Subscribe to my weekly e-newsletter for the latest updates on the historic transformation of the Port Lands.

 Eastern & Adelaide Bridge Rehabilitation Work